Col0ring/types-kit/docs/types-kit.includes.md

 ## Includes type

-If V is a member of T, return true, else return false
+If V is a member of T, return true, else return false.

 <b>Signature:</b>